-- Add a Syllabus with clear explanation of resources required to complete the class
+- Add a syllabus with a clear explanation of the resources required to complete the class.

-- If you meet with your entire class remotely, you need to use integrated Zoom for web-conferencing at the day/time of originally scheduled course.
+- If you meet with your entire class remotely, you need to use integrated Zoom for web-conferencing at the day and time of the originally scheduled course.

 Non-credit programs and courses that do not currently use D2L Brightspace or another tool for delivering instructional content online, are required to use:

-- Instructor Web Page (PCC WebEasy) to post documents and assignments – can share link via email
+- Instructor webpage (PCC WebEasy) to post documents and assignments – can share the link via email.

 Supported instructional tools for course delivery